CindySun89/Pre-train_Llama2_on_AppleM1/README.md

 ```
 PYTHONPATH=~/dev/Pre-train_Llama2_on_AppleM1/llama/ python3 next_token_prediction.py --inference_only
 ```
 Like in C.1, you can customize the inference by adding arguments to the above command.
+Here's a list of arguments relevant to inference:
+        `--param_dir`, path to model configuration json file params.json, default is "llama2-tiny" `--tokenizer_path`, full path including file name to the tokenizer model checked out from Meta, default is "tokenizer.model"
+        `--device`, device type: cpu or gpu, default is cpu `--ckpt_path', full path to the model checkpoint file, default is "model_ckpt.pt" `--n_epochs`, number of epochs for training, default is 10 `--temperature`, Temperature for sampling, default is 0.3 `--top_p`, Top-p sampling parameter, default is 0.9 `--prompt_text`, Prompt text for generating the next token", default is set to be "How to manage model risk " which is linked to the default training data.